Average SAT Scores by State 2024

 Before we get into the SAT averages by state, let's quickly go over the SAT scoring system as well as what the overall average SAT score in the US currently is.

+As you probably know, the SAT is made up of two sections: Reading & Writing and Math.
+Both sections are scored on a scale of 200-800.
 By combining these two sections, we get a total SAT score range of 400-1600, with 1600 being a perfect score.

 Now that we've got this down, let's take a look at the national average SAT score.
-In 2023, the College Board reported the following average SAT scores:
+In 2024, the College Board reported the following average SAT scores:

-• Total: 1028
+• Total: 1024

-• Evidence-Based Reading and Writing (ERW): 520
+• Evidence-Based Reading and Writing (ERW): 519

-• Math: 508
+• Math: 505

-As you can see, the average scores for ERW and Math are quite close.
+As you can see, the average scores for ERW and Math are fairly close.
 These then add up to get a total SAT average score that's around the halfway point of the total score range (400-1600).

 But what are the average SAT scores by state?
 Keep reading to learn some interesting trends and to see the notable top spots held by different states!